Stochastic Direct Search Method for Blind Resource Allocation: Regret Analysis

 \section{Regret Analysis}

 As discussed in the introduction, the regret criterion takes into account the number $T$ of function evaluations instead of focusing on the number $K$ of iterations, as in the more traditional analysis.
 In the noiseless case of Algorithm~\ref{alg:dir_search}, $T$ and $K$ differ by a factor of at most $|\mathbb{D}|+1$ and this is not an issue.
 However, in the case of Algorithms~\ref{alg:con_dir_search_f_samples} and~\ref{alg:f_dir_search_f_tests}, the situation is very different as the number of function evaluations per iteration is stochastic and typically increases as the algorithm converges.
 In this case, it is not possible to predict in advance the evolution of $T$ as a function of $K$ because it depends on the function and starting point.
 A significant part of the analysis is indeed devoted to quantifying this phenomenon.
-In practice, it means that in order to comply with a preset number $T$ of function evaluations, the algorithms are run without a fixed number of rounds $K$, instead they are run until the number of function evaluations reaches $T$.
+In practice, it means that in order to comply with a number $T$ of function evaluations set in advance, the algorithms are run without a fixed number of rounds $K$, instead they are run until the number of function evaluations reaches $T$.

-In the following, we will analyze the proposed algorithms and show that in the constrained and noisy set-up of interest, FDS-Plan and FDS-Test have a regret of the order of $(\log T)^{2/3} T^{2/3}$ under some further assumptions on $f$ and on the chosen direction set $\mathbb{D}$, provided that the optimal point lies in the interior of the feasible domain.

-To provide some intuition on the proofs, we start with the analysis of Algorithm \ref{alg:dir_search} in the unconstrained and deterministic setting, thereby providing the first regret bound of any direct search algorithm.
+In the following, we analyze the proposed algorithms and show that in the constrained and noisy set-up of interest, FDS-Plan and FDS-Seq have a regret of the order of $(\log T)^{2/3} T^{2/3}$ under some further assumptions on $f$ and on the chosen direction set $\mathbb{D}_k$, provided that the optimal point lies in the interior of the feasible domain.
+To provide some intuition on the proofs, we start with the analysis of Algorithm \ref{alg:dir_search} in the unconstrained and deterministic setting, thereby providing the first regret bound of any direct search algorithm.\looseness-1